Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: Data

 To describe these selections, we briefly summarize the information presented in the DOLPHOT user's manual.
 Object types of 1 or 2 select for only ``good" or ``faint" stars, respectively, and stars with an error flag = 0 includes only stars which were determined to have been well-recovered.
 The sharpness criteria (zero for a perfect star) allows us to exclude cosmic rays (large positive sharpness values) and background galaxies or blends of stars (large negative sharpness values).
 Lastly, use of the crowding parameter allows us to remove stars which lie in highly crowded environments.
 The only metric we vary from galaxy to galaxy is the adopted signal-to-noise cutoff, as the relative depth of the imaging varies for each target.
 We provide the final signal to noise selections used for each target in Table \ref{tab:data}.

 We note that we reduced this dataset as independently as possible from the CCHP team.
-We performed reductions and TRGB analyses as data became available at the \textit{HST} archive (and as time allowed), and subsequently made the results publicly available on EDD.
-As a consequence, distances to several of the CCHP selected galaxies (M66, M96, M101, NGC 4038/9, $\&$ NGC~5643) were first available within our catalog, whereas the rest were first published by the CCHP team.
+Our database has hosted the present TRGB distance to NGC~4038/9 since 2010.
+For the remainder of the targets under consideration, we performed reductions and TRGB analyses as data became publically available from their respective programs on the \textit{HST} archives (and as time allowed), and subsequently made the results publicly available on EDD.
+As a consequence, distances to several of the CCHP selected galaxies (M66, M96, M101, NGC~4038/9, $\&$ NGC~5643) were first available within our catalog, whereas the rest were first published by the CCHP team.